rwth-i6/returnn/docs/getting_started/basic_usage.rst

 Besides the training data, a development dataset is used to evaluate the current model, and store the evaluation results in a separate file.

+The task ``forward`` will load a model and a dataset and can do arbitrary computations and then process it and/or store it in arbitrary ways.
-The task ``forward`` will run a forward pass of the network, given an evaluation dataset, and store the results in an HDF file.
+E.g. run a forward pass of the network, given an evaluation dataset, and store the results in an HDF file.
+Or calculate and store the log-likelihoods of the target labels.
+Or perform beam search decoding and store the results.
+Or accumulate statistics, e.g. computing the priors of the target labels over the dataset.

-The task ``search`` is used to run the network with the beam-search algorithm.
+The task ``search`` (TF specific) is used to run the network with the beam-search algorithm.
-The results are serialized into text form and stored in a plain text file python dictionary format file.
+The results are serialized into text form and stored in a plain text file Python dictionary format file.

 The following parameters are very common, and are used in most RETURNN config files:

 task
-    The task, such as ``train``, ``forward`` or ``search``.
+    The task, such as ``train`` or ``forward``.

 device
     E.g. ``gpu`` or ``cpu``.